 Please include at least three to five (3 to 5) relevant photos with your submission.
 We prefer photos to be scanned at 600dpi at 4″ x 6″ for best print quality.
 Please get in touch if you have photos, but you’re not sure how to scan them or if your scans will work.
 We make every effort to work with the photos that you have.

 Or send your stories and photos by USPS to: Nostalgia Magazine, PO BOX 8466, Spokane, WA 99203.

 We cannot take responsibility for lost mail, so please be sure to send high quality copies of your story and photos, instead of the originals.

-Nostalgia endeavors to promote local, regional, national and international efforts to preserve and share history.
-If you have a book, museum, organization, or club that would like to share articles with the readers of Nostalgia, please use our authors and historians guidelines or our museums guidelines to submit content.
+Nostalgia endeavors to promote all efforts to preserve and share history.
+If you have a book, museum, organization, or club that would like to share information with the readers of Nostalgia, please use our authors and institutions guidelines to submit content.
 Email us at email@example.com for more information.

 June moved from the city to the country in the 1950s, and in the following video, she shares her family philosophy: “It CAN be done!”
 She feels the same way about writing stories.

 Ed wrote a story about his father, E. Lee Rae Clark, who was a POW in World War II.

 Tom’s great-grandfather operated a pharmacy on the present-day site of the Fox Theater in downtown Spokane.